How to Plant and Grow Romanesco Broccoli

 In light of this information, Romanesco is closer to cauliflower than to broccoli botanically; which is why it’s placed in the Botrytis Group with cauliflower.

-The main difference between cauliflower and Romanesco broccoli is that “each individual failed flower is visible in the final Romanesco… because Romanesco shoots produce more buds at an accelerating rate [than cauliflower buds] which lifts the growing tip away from the centre of the growing cauliflower, creating the familiar array of conical shapes that characterise the Romanesco,” says Charles.
+The main difference between cauliflower and Romanesco is that in the latter, each undeveloped flower is visible in the final head because its shoots form buds at an increasing pace, which pushes the growing tip outward and produces the distinctive spiral of conical points.

 All parts of Romanesco are edible, from the leaves to the stem as well as its fractaled curd.